rajrkane/elgamal-elliptic/README.md

 # elgamal-elliptic
-An command-line implementation of the Elgamal public-key cryptosystem using elliptic curves.
+A command-line implementation of the Elgamal public-key cryptosystem using elliptic curves.
 Uses 2048-bit primes that are congruent to 3 modulo 4.
 Divides the plaintext into blocks of 128 characters.
 Converts each block to an integer by interpreting the ASCII encodings of the characters in the block as the base-256 digits of the integer.